EquatorDev/Front-End-Style-Guide/README.md

 ### Colours

-Colours should be written as HEX with the exception of colours requiring an alpha channel.
-In this case RGBA should be used with a fallback written in RGB.
+Use HEX with the exception of RGBA.
+If using RGBA a fallback written in RGB should be provided.
 Shorthand hex should be used where applicable. `color: #ff0;`

-### Backgrounds

-Don't redeclare the same background properties over and over.
-Make use of inheritence.

 ### Inline Styles